What is Phone System?

 Phone System can be connected to the PSTN in one of two ways:

-Purchase a Microsoft Calling Plan (domestic or domestic and international) for Office 365.
+Purchase a Microsoft Calling Plan (domestic or domestic and international).
 Microsoft Calling Plan is an all-in-the-cloud solution with Microsoft as your PSTN carrier.
 For more information, see Phone System and Calling Plans.

 Use your existing telephony infrastructure for on-premises PSTN connectivity.